InteropIO/finsemble-selenium-example/README.md

 This means that Selenium + ChromeDriver was unable to hook into Finsemble.
 This is usually due to one of the following
 reasons:
 - **Finsemble may be unreachable.** Be sure that the Finsemble manifest is being served from an accessible location.
-If you are running Finsemble locally, you will need to start the Finsemble server with `npm run server` before running your automation.
+If you are running Finsemble locally, you will need to start the Finsemble server with `yarn server` before running your automation.
 If you are running Finsemble from a production executable that pulls the Finsemble manifest and component configurations from an external server, be sure that the external server is reachable.
 - **There may be a ChromeDriver mismatch.** Be sure that the version of `chromedriver.exe` you're using is supported